 Miniaturization, low-energy-consuming systems, and high-performance sensors are in some ways the backbone of the development of embedded AI.
 But the central role of Edge Computing should also be mentioned.

 Edge Computing has greatly contributed to the rise of artificial intelligence.
-Rather than centralizing data processing in large data centers, Edge Computing aims to move data processing to the "edge" of the network, i.e., towards local devices.
-This approach reduces latency, saves bandwidth, and improves privacy, which is particularly important for AI applications that require real-time decision-making and on-site data analysis.
+Rather than centralizing data processing in large data centers, Edge Computing aims to move data processing to the “edge” of the network, i.e., towards local devices.
+This approach reduces latency, saves bandwidth, and improves privacy, which is particularly important for AI applications that require real-time decision-making and on-site data analysis2.

 During the 1990s and 2000s, edge computing was able to develop thanks to major advances in the miniaturization of electronic components and an increase in computing power, which allowed sophisticated AI algorithms to be integrated into small devices.

 The advent of the Internet of Things (IoT) has promoted device connectivity, multiplying the exchange of data flows, and providing a favorable ecosystem for embedded AI.
-The rise of Machine Learning and Deep Learning has made it possible to develop AI algorithms capable of "learning" and "adapting" automatically.
-These are essential capabilities for embedded systems [3].
+The rise of Machine Learning and Deep Learning has made it possible to develop AI algorithms capable of “learning” and “adapting” automatically.
+These are essential capabilities for embedded systems3.

 Today, with embedded AI, devices can process and interpret data locally, make real-time decisions, and interact with the world in a more intelligent and automated way.
 From smartphones to autonomous cars, embedded AI is fundamentally transforming a wide range of devices and applications, while changing the way we use them.

 But the story of embedded AI is just beginning.
 With the development of technology and an increase in computing power, we can expect to see embedded AI become more sophisticated and ubiquitous in the coming years.
+Among the most impressive current developments is the new ultra-thin skin patch from Monarch University.
+This patch is equipped with nanosensors and embedded AI.
+It can monitor 11 signals related to human health4.

 As we’ve seen, embedded AI operates at the “edge” of the network.
 It processes data at the source, that is, on the device itself, rather than sending it to a remote server.
 This radical transformation is shaking up industrial practices.
 Decision-making is fast and adapted, which contributes to increased productivity and efficiency, for example, in industrial processes.